AJPort-DataEngineer/order-data-etl-pipeline-aws/README.md

+## Overview
+Processed synthetic order rows into Parquet with Glue and Athena, cutting query time by 80 percent versus raw CSV and enabling near-real-time dashboards in QuickSight.

 ## 👤 About Me

 Data Engineer with hands-on experience building cloud-native data pipelines using AWS services.
 Passionate about transforming raw data into insights.

-📍 Based in Dallas, TX
+📍 Dallas, TX
 🎓 B.S. in Cybersecurity / Information Assurance
 💼 Open to data engineering, cloud, or analytics roles
 🔗 LinkedIn: www.linkedin.com/in/ajahne-austin-90576715a